5l1v3r1/BayonetTickets_Android/README.md

 Future integrations are planned for the [Bayonet Ticket Manager](https://github.com/starhound/Bayonet_Ticket_Manager).
 Currently the Ticket Manager does not support tickets from the Android application.

+Once users submit a ticket, they can setup a time to meet with the IT department through the use of [Calendly](https://calendly.com/).

+This application can be customized to fit any need and repourposed to send tickets as emails over using Rocket.Chat as its central server.

+See a screen shot of the application below:

 ![Screenshot](https://i.imgur.com/4b8rO3O.png)